Great Harrowden

 Great Harrowden is a village and civil parish in North Northamptonshire, with a population (including Hardwick) at the 2011 census of 161.
-The village sits astride the busy A509 running between Kettering and Wellingborough - although a bypass is due to be built shortly.
-The village forms part of the Orlingbury hundred.
+The village is located near the A509 road running between Kettering and Wellingborough.
+The village formed part of the Orlingbury hundred and the Borough of Wellingborough.
+Since 2021 it has been within North Northamptonshire unitary authority.

-The villages name means 'Heathen temple hill'.
+The village's name means 'heathen temple hill' from the Old English hearg.

 Nearby settlements include Little Harrowden, Isham and Finedon.

 Church

-The parish church of All Saints dates back to Norman times and is Grade II* listed.
+The Church of England parish church of All Saints dates back to Norman times and is a Grade II* listed building.
 It is famous for its medieval Doom painting above the chancel arch.
 The painting is not sophisticated but is considered to be one of the best and most complete Dooms remaining in England.

 The church is mainly made of ironstone apart from the tower, which is ashlar.
 The tower was rebuilt in 1822; there was formerly a spire, but this collapsed in the 18th century.

 The church contains some 17th-century plate (cup: 1695; paten: 1698) and a brass to William Harrowden.